 Both custodial and non-custodial parents are entitled to full access to their children’s school records.
-Non-custodial parents may also request written communications such as report cards and notice of parent-teacher conferences.
+Non-custodial parents may also request written communications such as report cards of parent-teacher conferences.
 Address any inquiries to the principal.

-For safety reasons the school does not permit children below the third grade to ride bicycles to school.
+For safety reasons, the school does not permit children below the third grade to ride bicycles to school.
 Use of bike helmets is a New York State Law.
 There are bicycle racks at three separate areas at Fox Meadow School, and the children are advised to lock their bikes to the racks outside school.
-It is against the law for any person to ride a bike on the sidewalks in the Village of Scarsdale including the Heathcote Five Corners area.
 Once at school, children must lock their bikes and may not ride them in the playground during arrival and dismissal.

 Transportation will be provided at district expense to all children in grades K-12 within the district whose homes are 1.5 or more miles distant from the school within the district they legally attend.
 The Board of Education “Fox Bus” will be available to all eligible students for the opening and closing of school.
-The Fox Meadow Community Bus Association is a private organization that arranges bus service for children who are not eligible for district transportation.
+The Fox Meadow Community Bus Association is a private organization that arranges bus services for children who are not eligible for district transportation.

 Building Level Emergency Response & Safety Team

 The Fox Meadow Building Level Emergency Response and Safety Team includes the principal, assistant principal, psychologist, school secretary, head custodian, school nurse, PTA president, police officer, and representatives from the faculty.
 The committee formulated a plan of action to manage and address emergency situations.
 All members of the team have received training and are prepared to assume the responsibilities associated with maintaining a safe school environment.
 The team meets regularly to review and update emergency plans and procedures.